 1936: Through his experiment, Alexander Oparin demonstrated the mechanism of the synthesis of organic matter from inorganic molecules.
 Refer to a controversial observation of his findings at later years.

 1940s: Ecology became a separate discipline.
 Technology has helped specialists in botany to see and understand the three-dimensional nature of cells, and genetic engineering of plants.
 This had greatly improved agricultural crops and products (Arber 2010).

-Up until the present, the study of plants continues as botanists try to both understand the structure, behavior, and cellular activities of plants.
-This endeavor is in order to develop better crops, find new medicines, and explore ways of maintaining an ecological balance on Earth to continue to sustain both plant and animal life (Mason 2016).
+Until the present, the study of plants continues as botanists try to understand both the structure, behavior and cellular activities of plants.
+This endeavor is to develop better crops, find new medicines, and explore ways of maintaining an ecological balance on Earth to sustain both plant and animal life (Mason 2016).

 - Arber, Agnes.
 “THE EARLY HISTORY OF BOTANY.”
 Herbals: Their Origin and Evolution, 2010: 1-2.

 - Farabee, M. Development of the Evolutionary Theory.
 2001. https://www2.estrellamountain.edu/faculty/farabee/biobk/BioBookEVOLI.html (accessed July 22, 2016).

 - JRank Articles. e: Botany – History of botany – Plants, Plant, Study, and Century.
 2016. http://science.jrank.org/pages/996/Botany.html (accessed July 24, 2016).

 - kenyon.edu.
 History of Genetics.
 2016. http://biology.kenyon.edu/courses/biol114/Chap01/history_genetics.html (accessed July 22, 2016).

 - Kumar, Punam.
 Introduction to botany.
 2016. http://www.peoi.org/Courses/Coursesen/bot/frame1.html (accessed July 23, 2016).